 Here are Your Lane County Top 5!

 Congratulations and thank you to ALL middle school youth who participated in the 2016 Problem Gambling Awareness Art Search!
-Everyone will receive their prizes by the beginning of May!

 You can check out the top five posters here: